 HOMEWORK Homework is seen as a key part of children's learning and the school follows Government guidelines.
-Children are given Mathematics and English homework every week, which is set on Microsoft Teams.
-Parents are also asked to aid the school in this process by supporting reading each evening and helping with the learning of mathematical tables.
-Study support is available for pupils to raise standards and the school does provide tutoring for selected pupils.
-The school purchases IXL in English & Maths, Bug Club in Reading and Times Tables Rock Stars for all pupils in the school, this provides access for on line home learning for our children.
+Children are expected to read daily to an adult and complete a summary of their reading on Boom Reader.
+They will also be provided with a comprehension to complete weekly in their comprehension book.
+English and mathematics homework will be set weekly alongside the learning of spellings and times tables.
+Parents are asked to aid the school in this process by supporting reading each evening and helping with the learning of mathematical tables.
+The school purchases IXL, Purple Mash and Times Tables Rock Stars for all pupils in the school, this provides access for extra on line home learning for our children.
 Children are expected to log on at least 3 times a week.
 EDUCATIONAL TRIPS Trips are used as a hook into the curriculum and a way to stimulate children's learning.
 We aim to have three external trips or internal workshops a year to support the children's learning in school.
-EXTRA CURRICULAR ACTIVITIES The school offers a wide range of after school clubs, such as Football, Athletics, Netball, Cricket, French, Basketball, Sewing, Art, Library, Coding and Study Support.
+EXTRA CURRICULAR ACTIVITIES The school offers a wide range of after school clubs, such as Football, Athletics, Netball, Cricket, Basketball, Sewing, Art and Gardening.
 We recognise our diverse population and are offering more clubs to include all children.
 These clubs are subsidised but we will request a small payment towards the running costs of some clubs.